 Will you be able to pay off your student loans before the repayment term is complete?
 Or are you expecting to have some debt forgiven after the payment period is up?

-Well, if you’re banking on student loan forgiveness, keep in mind that any forgiven debt under an income-driven plan has been taxable historically (besides PSLF).
+If you’re banking on student loan forgiveness, keep in mind that any forgiven debt under an income-driven plan has been taxable historically (besides PSLF).
 It’s unclear if tax-free forgiveness included in student loan stimulus relief will be around past Jan.
 1, 2026.

-If you won’t be reaching forgiveness until well past that date, discuss your tax implications with a professional so you know what to expect before applying for income-based student loan repayment.
+If you won’t be reaching forgiveness until well past that date, discuss your tax implications with a professional so you know what to expect before applying for Income-Based Repayment.